 Another thing to keep in mind when drawing reflective objects is that the edges of the highlights are usually sharp and well-defined.

-In this illustration, the direct highlights are small points of light.
+In the illustration above, the direct highlights are small points of light.
 They’re actually reflections of the sun.
 The cleaner and smoother the reflective surface, the sharper the edges on the highlights.

 Shadows may also have sharp edges, especially if they’re also part reflection.

 Finally, remember that the best way to draw silver is by drawing the colors that appear in it.
 In both of the illustrations in this article, the automotive chrome is silver—your eye and your mind tell you the chrome is silver—but if you really look at them, you’ll see they’re actually blue, white, and whatever other colors appear in the environment around them.

 The Key to Drawing Reflective Surfaces

 Let the shapes of light, reflection, and color do the work and you’ll have a much more realistic drawing than if you try to draw what you think the object should look like.

 Other factors must also be considered.
 Read 4 Rules to Drawing Reflective Objects on EmptyEasel here.